audacity/audacity-support/nyquist-plugins/effect-plugins/modulation-effects.md

 Author: [David R.Sky](https://audionyq.com/david\_r\_sky)

-Unlike a regular flanger (which cycles up and down repeatedly), this plug-in creates a single high-frequency flange, and you can set the position of that high-frequency point, anywhere between the start and end of the selection and beyond.
-The plug-in works by mixing the original selected audio with a slightly shrunk (shorter) version of itself.
+Unlike a regular flanger (which cycles up and down repeatedly), this plugin creates a single high-frequency flange, and you can set the position of that high-frequency point, anywhere between the start and end of the selection and beyond.
+The plugin works by mixing the original selected audio with a slightly shrunk (shorter) version of itself.

 Works on mono and stereo audio.